 Most kitchen windowsills do not deliver enough direct sun, especially in winter or in homes where windows face north or east.
 University of Minnesota Extension research found that south-facing windows in northern climates typically provide fewer than 1,000 foot-candles of light intensity during winter months, while productive basil growth requires closer to 2,000 to 3,000 foot-candles.
 A south-facing window in summer can deliver 6 or more hours of direct light, which is enough for basil and borderline for rosemary.
 A north-facing window will keep mint and chives alive but will not support basil or parsley at full production.

 If you want a reliable, year-round indoor herb garden, a small LED grow light makes a significant difference.
 You do not need anything elaborate.
 A simple strip light or clip-on lamp positioned 15 to 30 centimetres above the plants and left on for 12 to 14 hours a day will compensate for a dim window and keep even sun-hungry herbs productive through winter.
-The guide to grow lights for indoor plants explains the difference between full-spectrum LEDs and basic plant bulbs, and which wattage is appropriate for a small herb setup.
+The best grow lights for indoor plants guide explains the difference between full-spectrum LEDs and basic plant bulbs, and which wattage is appropriate for a small herb setup.

 Harvesting: The Habit That Keeps Herbs Productive